-- 3.2 The LDP will present an opportunity for the spatial planning system to deliver the aims and objectives of the Community Strategy. - 3.3 The Community Strategy recognises that the successful delivery of its vision relies on a range of physical, social, economic, health, educational and related initiatives.
-It also recognises that the spatial planning system has a fundamental role to play in the delivery of this vision.
+3.3.
+Both the existing and emerging Community Strategy recognise that the successful delivery of the Community Strategy vision relies on a range of physical, social, economic, health, educational and related initiatives.
+They also recognise that the spatial planning system has a fundamental role to play in the delivery of this vision.

-- 3.4 In order to directly support the implementation of the Community Strategy, the LDP will provide a land use framework that seeks to: - - Build sustainable communities that ensure everyone has access to housing, jobs and essential services and that all new development is supported by necessary social and physical infrastructure.
-This will be achieved by focussing new growth in principal towns and key settlements; - Ensure that Rhondda Cynon Taf achieves its potential by maximizing the advantages of its strategic location, both in terms of the Capital Region and global economy.
-It will also maximise opportunities for inward investment in Hirwaun and Llantrisant / Talbot Green; - Deliver a better quality of life by ensuring our communities are vibrant, healthy and safe, provide access to a range of cultural, commercial and leisure activities and protect our natural heritage and built environment; - Develop and protect the County Borough for future generations so that physical and natural resources are protected, the challenges of climate change are met and new development is in sustainable locations and of the highest environmental standards.
+In order to directly support the implementation of the Community Strategy, the LDP will provide a land use framework that seeks to:-

+- Build sustainable communities that ensure everyone has access to housing, jobs and essential services and that all new development is supported by necessary social and physical infrastructure.
+This will be achieved by focusing new growth in principal towns and key settlements; - Ensure that Rhondda Cynon Taf achieves its potential by maximising the advantages of its strategic location, both in terms of the Capital Region and global economy.
+It will also maximise opportunities for inward investment in Hirwaun and Llantrisant / Talbot Green; - Deliver a better quality of life by ensuring our communities are vibrant, healthy and safe, provide access to a range of cultural, commercial and leisure activities and protect our built heritage; - Develop and protect the County Borough for future generations so that physical and natural resources are protected, the challenges of climate change are met and new development is in sustainable locations and of the highest environmental standards.